Hemant226/ElevateLabInternship-Tasks/README.md

 ## 🚀 About the Internship

-I am currently pursuing a **Cybersecurity Internship at Elevate Labs**, where I am gaining hands-on experience with various tools and techniques used in the field of information security.
+I have completed a **Cybersecurity Internship at Elevate Labs**, where I am gaining hands-on experience with various tools and techniques used in the field of information security.
 This internship is designed to enhance my understanding of real-world cyber threats, security analysis, and defensive strategies.

 ---